GioF71/tidal-connect/README.md

 sudo usermod -a -G docker pi
 ```

+#### Configure Audio

 Logoff your current ssh session, then log back in.
+We need to configure the audio output you want to use for Tidal Connect.
+If your device only has one output, or if that output is also configured as the default output, no configuration might be needed other than the Friendly and Model name.

+##### Only one output

-On my Moode box, I have a Hifiberry Dac+ Pro Hat, so when I use the command:
+On one of my Moode boxes, I have a Hifiberry Dac+ Pro Hat, so when I use the command:

 ```text
 cat /proc/asound/cards